andrewleader/EdgeToast/README.md

 Compile the app for **RELEASE** so that the SessionConnected background task above isn't utilized.
 Include the app as part of the preinstalled apps in the OS image.
 Set up the new computer.

 1. [EXPECTED] 5 minutes after the user completes OOBE, they should receive an Edge notification.
-1. [EXPECTED] 24 hours after the user completes OOBE (or whenever they turn back on their computer if they had it off at that time), they should receive an Xbox notification